SQream/sqream_docs/installation_guides/installing_nginx_proxy_over_secure_connection.rst

    * **-out** - Determines the location of the certificate.

-  After creating a self-signed key and certificate pair with OpenSSL, a series of prompts about your server is presented (**Comment** - *By SSL?*) to correctly embed the information you provided in the certificate.
+  After creating a self-signed key and certificate pair with OpenSSL, a series of prompts about your server is presented to correctly embed the information you provided in the certificate.

-**Comment** - *Dor, please confirm that the sentence above is correct.*

 3. Provide the information requested by the prompts.